-- One solution for all the business operations – The number of ERP users grow strongly.
-ERP market is likely to reach $ 41.69 billion by 2020.
-It allows you to seamlessly track the workflow while optimizing the resources to the fullest.
-It not only facilitates better decision making but also improves the speed and efficiency while performing functions.
-Every business operation – sales, distribution, purchase, accounts, finance, inventory, production, supply chain planning, quality control, administration, reporting, MRP etc. is managed well in an ERP.
+- One solution for all the business operations– The number of ERP users is growing strongly.
+The ERP market is likely to reach $41.69 billion by 2020.
+ERP allows you to seamlessly track the workflow while optimizing the resources to the fullest.
+It not only facilitates better decision-making but also improves speed and efficiency while performing functions.
+Every business operation – sales, distribution, purchasing, accounting, finance, inventory, production, supply chain planning, quality control, administration, reporting, MRP, etc. is well managed in an ERP.

-- Increased innovation – In this modern world, cloud technology is leading the market.
-Customers are extensively leveraging Artificial Intelligence, Business Intelligence, Internet of Things, Power BI, collaboration tools and mobile applications.
-If you invest in a cloud ERP solution that encompasses all these standard innovative functions, it will undoubtedly automate processes such as data collection, remote working and more.
-MRP does not support a bunch of functionalities as ERP.
-Hence, it is better to go for ERP.
+- Increased innovation– In this modern world, cloud technology is leading the market.
+Customers are extensively leveraging Artificial Intelligence, Business Intelligence, Internet of Things, Power BI, collaboration tools, and mobile applications.
+If you invest in a cloud ERP solution that encompasses all of these standard innovative functions, it will undoubtedly automate processes such as data collection, remote working, and more.
+MRP does not support a bunch of functionalities as ERP does.
+Therefore, it is better to go with an ERP system.

-- Bring an equilibrium between market demand and supply – Modern ERP systems are flexible and less complicated.
-It lets you manage everything from purchase orders, inventory, sales, account receivables and more.
-An ERP system helps plan and control various aspects of the extended enterprise.
+- Bring an equilibrium between market demand and supply– Modern ERP systems are flexible and less complicated.
+They let you manage everything from purchase orders, inventory, sales, account receivables, and more.
+An ERP system helps plan and control various aspects of an extended enterprise.

-- Tracking becomes easy and less complicated – When we talk about MRP, this software hardly allows you to boost your day to day business operations.
+- Tracking becomes less complicated– When we talk about MRP, does not help much with business operations.
 On the other hand, ERP embraces a wide variety of functionalities for carrying out almost every operation in an organization.
-Detail of every department can be seen on a single software and this enables improved decision making and easy tracking of record.
+Details of every department can be visible in a single database for improved decision-making and easy tracking of records.

-- Less IT maintenance and investment – Multiple software solutions demand multiple vendors and integration of different systems.
-In the hustle and bustle of so many business functions, it is a tough task to manage multiple vendors, software solutions, IT personnel and the expenses made on IT.
-One of the biggest challenges for enterprise IT architects is to link disparate systems in order to eliminate duplication and encourage interaction and data sharing.
-Investing in an ERP solution ensures integration becomes moot.
+- Less IT maintenance and investment– Multiple software solutions demand multiple vendors and the integration of different systems.
+In the hustle and bustle of so many business functions, it is a tough task to manage multiple vendors, software solutions, IT personnel, and IT expenses.
+One of the biggest challenges for enterprise IT architects is to link disparate systems to eliminate duplication and encourage interaction and data sharing.

-- Streamlined inventory – Inventory is the bedrock of any manufacturing/ distributing industry.
-With a versatile ERP, inbound, outbound, inventory transfers, label printing, barcoding and other tasks are performed with just a few mouse clicks.
+- Streamlined inventory– Inventory is the staple of the manufacturing and distribution industries.
+With a versatile ERP, inbound and outbound inventory, inventory transfers, label printing, barcoding, and other tasks are performed with just a few mouse clicks.

-In this blog, we’ve discussed what is MRP, what are the limitations of using MRP instead of ERP, how ERP can add value to your business and its benefits.
-Built from the basic functions through material requirements planning (MRP) and eventually to modern systems, the growth of ERP is built on adaptation to new technologies, evolving management techniques and theories, and changes in the way things are made and delivered to customers.
-It is confusing and misleading to promote something (MRP) as a replacement for existing solution (ERP) when it (MRP) is inherently that same technology, evolved.
-As mentioned above, MRP is a subset of ERP and this functionality is included in SAP Business One.
-Hence, it makes business sense to invest in an ERP solution that offers all the functionalities instead of looking for specific planning tools.
-OptiProERP is a reliable and trusted manufacturing ERP solution which consolidates the functions of each department in one solution and encourages automation with streamlined business functions.
-To know more, you can reach to us at firstname.lastname@example.org
+In this blog, we’ve discussed what MRP is, the limitations of using MRP instead of ERP, how ERP can add value to your business, and its benefits.
+ERP adapts to new technologies, evolving management techniques and theories, and it changes the way things are made and delivered to customers.
+It makes business sense to invest in an ERP solution that offers all of the functionality instead of looking for specific tools.
+OptiProERP is a reliable and trusted manufacturing ERP solution that consolidates the functions of each department in one solution and encourages automation with streamlined business functions.
+To learn more, you can reach us at email@example.com